 Here are all the best peas recipes for using this healthy green veggie!
 This list of pastas, soups, and salads uses everything from green peas to pea shoots.

 Are you a peas lover?
-Peas have had a troubled reputation: “eat your peas” is a mantra of well-meaning but controlling parents to their children.
-Why the bad rap?
-We’re not sure, but these days, peas have a new lease on life.
-They’re beautifully bright green and taste fresh and sweet.
+In the past, “eat your peas” was a mantra of well-meaning parents to inspire their children to eat this uncelebrated food.
+But these days, peas have a new lease on life!
+They’re bright green and taste fresh and sweet.
 Even better, they’re full of plant-based protein (and one of the best vegetables you can eat).

-Here are all the best peas recipes for using this bright green vegetable!
-From vibrant green vegetable chowder to pasta with peas, feta and dill, there is no shortage of inspiration for cooking with these green orbs.
-Most use green peas, but we’ve thrown in a split pea recipe and a few for cooking with pea shoots, too.
+Here are all our favorite peas recipes for using this bright green vegetable!
+As two cookbook authors, we’ve combed through our recipe archive to find our favorites.
+From vibrant green vegetable chowder to pasta with peas, there is no shortage of inspiration for cooking with these green orbs.
 Ready to get cooking?

 And now, our best peas recipes!